I noticed Victor, our habal-habal driver, was smiling when asked about our next destination.

 On the way to the location, I was thinking, asking where did they get this idea?
 Then I remember, this was popularized by a love team on a TV show.
 Walang Poreber means that there’s no forever in love.
 That if you have a better half, you’re gonna break up soon.
 Hahaha!
 Too much bitterness, right?
 I don’t know but the younger generation always use this phrase a lot.
 So even after the TV show ended, the walang forever mania continued.

 In the middle of the vast green land and scenery, is a tree.
 It looks too lonesome and sad.
 Maybe that’s the reason why the tree was called, Puno ng walang poreber (A tree of no forever)

-I didn’t ask Dante further because by just the look of it, I immediately got it.
+I didn’t ask Victor further because by just the look of it, I immediately got it.
 I already knew the reason how and why they named that tree.

 Although it feels lonely to look at, it’s picturesque.

 Eloi immediately made her famous pose.
 Then she instructed me to lean on the other side of the tree, we held hands and Victor was ready to take a snap!
 I don’t know but women are very good at this, they can quickly come up with creative ideas when it comes to taking pictures and my girlfriend is a true testament of that.
 Well, look at our photo!